Mastering preparation and delivery

 Please tell us before we start mastering what formats you will need so that we know what to do.
 Some formats will be free of charge, some other formats we will charge.
 Check our rates page for more info.
 If we didn’t hear what file formats you want, you will receive masters in 16bit 44.1khz and in the original file-format.
 For instance if you delivered 24bit 96khz, you will receive a 2496 file next to the 1644 file.

-Depending on the types of masters you asked for and what format you delivered the mixes in, the mastered files will be named something like this.
-In this case let’s presume the delivered mix was in 24bit 96khz and was named 01 Songtitle.wav.
-The (mastered 17-4) line means it’s mastered at the 17th of april (17-4).
-That way there will not be any miscommunication of version numbers.
+Depending on the types of masters you asked for and what format you delivered the mixes in.
+Let’s presume the delivered mix was in 24bit 96khz and was named 01 Songtitle.wav, the mastered files will be named like this.

 If you read all info and you are still not sure if what you are doing is the right thing, please contact us and ask.
 We are here to help you!